 So what are the VA and lenders looking for when it comes to income?
 Stability and consistency are key when it comes to income and VA loans.
 There are various forms of income that lenders can count as effective income toward a mortgage, including base pay and housing allowances during active service; retirement income; rental income; and more.

 Self-employment income, as we’ve also written about before, can pose some unique challenges for military borrowers and lenders alike.
 But veterans can count this type of income as long as the lender gives the go-ahead.
 In many cases, they’ll want self-employed borrowers to have at least two years worth of tax returns before moving forward on a mortgage application.

 When in doubt about your income status and how you might stack up, it’s often best to go straight to the source.
 Run your questions and concerns by a lender and see what might be possible.
-You can do that with Veterans United at 888-212-1958 or fill out this simple form.
+You can do that with Veterans United at 888-212-1958 or fill out this VA loan application.

 Photo courtesy of jmurawski